gbif/hp-swissnatcoll/en/how-to-publish-data.md

 > Either individual names or the name of the institution can be used as authors.
 To verify your authors, go to the **page of your collection** on the [GBIF Registry](https://registry.gbif.org/collection/search?country=CH){:target="_blank"}, then click on **Contacts**.
 The contacts that will appear as authors are the ones whose **Position** details are *DAGI - Technical support*, *creator* and *metadataProvider*.
 If you can't do the changes yourself, please contact [GBIF Swiss Node](mailto:contact@gbif.ch).

-⚠️ These details have to be provided **in all of the collections you want to publish**, or else the citation won't be built properly.
+⚠️ These details have to be provided **in all of the datasets you want to publish**, or else the citation won't be built properly.

 <br>✅ The **description of my dataset** is correct

 > The description of your dataset is in a box on top of the dataset page, just below the title.
 To verify the description, go to the **page of your collection** on the [GBIF Registry](https://registry.gbif.org/collection/search?country=CH){:target="_blank"}, then go to the **Notes** section in the Collection details.
 The text written there will appear as such on your dataset page.
 If you can't do the changes yourself, please contact [GBIF Swiss Node](mailto:contact@gbif.ch).

-⚠️ These details have to be provided **in all of the collections you want to publish**, or else the description won't be accurate.
+⚠️ These details have to be provided **in all of the datasets you want to publish**, or else the description won't be accurate.

 <br>